Code-Institute-Submissions/Gerard-Mc-milestone_3.1_JulResub/README.md

 A radioactive green was used as it complimented the purple but also work in a UX capacity because it stands out, and therefore good for guiding the user through

 the steps needed to complete tasks like searching for games and GPUs.
-This is is hex color code: #bebebe.
+This is is hex color code: `#bebebe`.

 A complimentary orange-ish color was picked using the Adobe Color website.
 This was used to visually caution the site owner of the delete button.
-The hex code: #FA4119.
+The hex code: `#FA4119`.

 #### Typography

-A font named Orbitron was used for much of the site as it suited the tech style aimed for.
-For parts where reading needs to be easier, a font named Roboto was used
+A font named [Orbitron](https://fonts.google.com/specimen/Orbitron?query=orbitron) was used for much of the site as it suited the tech style aimed for.
+For parts where reading needs to be easier, a font named [Roboto](https://fonts.google.com/specimen/Roboto) was used

 because it's informal enough to suit the site and is very easy to read.